KrisnaG/saboteur/README.md

 # Saboteur

+## Author
+Krisna Gusti

+kgusti@myune.edu.au

 ## Description

 In "Saboteur," players will assume the roles of either dwarves or saboteurs with the common goal of reaching the hidden gold treasure by constructing a pathway.
 However, there's a twist – the saboteurs will secretly try to hinder the dwarves' progress, adding an element of uncertainty to the gameplay.

 ## Requirements